 A job description is a document that describes the tasks, duties, and responsibilities required for a specific job.
-All companies, no matter their size, should have job descriptions for all of their jobs.
+All companies, no matter their size, should have job descriptions for all of their positions.

 Often, this document will be used during the hiring process to attract a pool of candidates.
 However, job descriptions serve a much broader purpose; they are essential in identifying the various employee attributes needed for the job.
 They are also one of the most widely used pieces of evidence during employment claims and are often used during performance reviews or during disciplinary actions when an employer is unsatisfied with an employee’s performance.